the-carlisle-group/Provanto/README.md

 And, as a Dado project itself, Provanto may be included as a dependency in the normal way.

 ## The Tests Namespace
+Provanto requires one or more **test suites** which are namespaces containing test functions.
+The `Tests` namespace may be a test suite itself, or a parent namespace contain multiple test suites.
-Provanto requires a namespace containing test functions.
-Test functions must be named with the prefix `Test`.
+The Test functions must be named with the prefix `Test`.
-The Tests namespace may contain application specific helper functions.
-However, there are two reserved words (function/operator names): `Assert` and `Try`.
-These names should not be used in the Tests namespace.
+A test suite namepace may contain application specific helper functions.
+However, there are four reserved words (function/operator names): `Assert` and `Try` should not be used in in the Tests namespace, and  `Startup` and `Teardown` have special meaning outlined below.

 A test function is a gauntlet of assertions terminated by a `0`.
 For example, to test the primitive function `+` we might write: